Core-periphery structure in networks: a statistical exposition: Statistical inference

-where $M_k=\sum_j A_{ij} \mathbb I(\bc_j=k)$.
-The authors also show that if the block labels are known and uninformative priors are used, then the posteriors are:
+where $M_k=\sum_j A_{ij} \mathbb I(c_j=k)$ and $n_k$ is the number of nodes in group $k\in\{0,1\}$.
+The authors also show that if the block labels are known and vague priors are used for the edge probabilities, then the posterior distributions are:

-which is a clean and convenient result.
-It is important to note that this paper considers {\it community} block model structure but the ideas can be easily extended to CP structure.
+Although never expressly mentioned in their paper, this method clearly applies to estimating a CP structure.
+A major advantage of the Bayesian approach is that the posterior of $\bc$ gives the {\it probability} of each node being in the core as opposed to the {\it binary} assignment from a frequentist paradigm.
+If binary CP labels are required, then all nodes with a posterior mean of $c_i>0.5$ could be assigned to the core, for example.

-The other Bayesian method that we describe is from \cite{Gallagher2021}.
-Their likelihood is the same as that of \cite{snijders1997} and \cite{Newmann2015} but they give extra attention to the prior on the block probabilities by explicitly enforcing the CP condition into the prior.
-In particular, to enforce the block model CP structure, the authors take the prior
+Another paper that applies Bayesian methodology to study the CP structure is Gallagher et al. \cite{Gallagher2021}.
+The author's likelihood is the same as that of Snijders and Nowicki \cite{snijders1997}.
+This paper differs from previous work by focusing on the prior distribution for the block probabilities and explicitly enforcing the CP condition through this prior.
+In particular,

 The authors also propose a generalization of this prior to allowed for a ``layered" CP structure.
 Assuming there are $K$ blocks, or layers, the prior becomes

 where $p_{lm}=p_{\max\{l,m\}}$ is the probability of an edge between blocks $l$ and $m$.
 Lastly, a posterior odds ratio can be used to determine which type of CP structure is a better fit to the data.
 Mathematically,